 But I have a feeling that 2017 is going to be much better as A) I found a quarter at the grocery store yesterday, and B) My kids are away at college, so they don’t need bus money.

 - My 2015 total was $56.54.

 - My 2014 total was $37.90.

 - My 2013 total was . . . umm . . .
 I can’t find the post. 🙁

 - My 2012 total was $28.50.

 I actually think it’s rather wonderful that I found more than 400 coins on the ground over the year.
 That’s a lot of crouching down for money.
 (It’s actually my main form of exercise, which might explain some things.)

-Did you participate in the Found Change Challenge?
+Did you participate in The Found Change Challenge?
+If so, how much money did you find throughout the year?
 Please share your totals in the comments section below.
-And just because it’s January 8th doesn’t mean you can’t jump in for 2015!

 “Use it up, wear it out, make it do or do without.”

 Click HERE to follow The Non-Consumer Advocate on Twitter.